jj1bdx/poudriere_elixir_web/README.md

 text/plain                          txt log;
 ```

-The above types are already specified in the MIME module of Elixir.
+The above type is already specified in the MIME module of Elixir.

 ### Server code